 If absence is unexcused (ex.
 Detention, etc.):

-Student-athlete is not allowed to participate in sport until confirmation of absence is received (staff or parent note, doctor note, etc.)
+Student-athlete is not allowed to participate in sport until confirmation of absence is received (staff or parent note, doctor note, etc.).

 Student-athlete will engage in consequences up to the coach’s discretion.